-Converting graphics for the Gameduino 2 - taking images and formatting their pixel data for use in bitmaps - can be a quite complex process.
+Converting graphics for the Gameduino 2 - taking images and formatting their pixel data for use in bitmaps - can be complex.
 To help, the Gameduino 2 tools include an asset converter that reads image files and produces data that can be used in your sketch.

 The output of the asset converter is a single header file, named x_assets.h, where x is the name of your sketch.
-To use it, This file defines a macro LOAD_ASSETS() that loads all of the image data into the Gameduino 2's graphics RAM.
+This file defines a macro LOAD_ASSETS() that loads the image data into the Gameduino 2's graphics RAM.
 To use it, include the header file and then call LOAD_ASSETS() immediately after calling GD.begin():

+'''

-''' #include "walk_assets.h"
+#include "walk_assets.h"

 void setup()

 {

 GD.begin();

 LOAD_ASSETS();

 '''